LaupWing/blog_posts/src/pages/202-01-06-post-two/index.md

     *   **Keep time spent in compositing to a minimum**: Compositing is taking all the layers and squishe it in together and put the pixels on the screen.
 If you have alot of layers it will cost a lot of energy for the browser.

 Below you can see the sidenav and the use of `will-change` to achieve the smooth 60fps;
+The code is not complicated at all it is only a `click` event listener listening to opening the nav by adding a class and removing the class to remove the navbar from sight.

 https://codepen.io/laupwing/pen/yLypxwW